 At the Brooklyn Waldorf School, we believe that educating children means creating a nurturing and inspiring place for them to discover themselves and their potential.
 We offer a rigorous curriculum that balances the intellectual, the artistic and the practical and we pay particular attention to guiding children in an age appropriate manner.
 At our school, parents, teachers and students commit to becoming part of a larger community dedicated to fostering independent thinkers and adept collaborators who are uniquely prepared for our rapidly changing world.

 BWS was founded in Brooklyn in 2005 by a group of parents, their 12 young children and a group of Waldorf graduates who wanted to create a diverse Waldorf school in Brooklyn.

-The school is a developing member of the Association of Waldorf Schools of North America (AWSNA) and a full member of the Waldorf Early Childhood Association of North America (WECAN).
+The Brooklyn Waldorf School is a developing member school of the Association of Waldorf Schools of North America (AWSNA) and is a fully accredited member school of the Waldorf Early Childhood Association of North America (WECAN).

 The History of Claver Castle

 St. Peter Claver was a Jesuit priest and the patron saint of slaves.
 Between 1610–1654, St. Peter Claver lived in Columbia and ministered to thousands of African captives who were sold as slaves.